kavithapaul/kavithapaul/README.md

 ## Contact📫

 I am always open to new opportunities and collaborations.
 Feel free to reach out to me via LinkedIn or Upwork.
-Let's connect and discuss how we can work together! 👯
+Let's connect and discuss how we can work together! 👯 </br>

-Thank you for visiting my profile.
-Happy coding!⚡
+<i> Thank you for visiting my profile.
+Happy coding! </i>⚡